-- 1. The on-board"FIFO Buffer" on the next page that temporarily stores the raw image data together with related metadata such as image size, pixel type, time-stamp... - 2.
-The "Acquisition Gate" on page 71 that controls the data extraction and filters out the image data that doesn't need to be acquired. - 3.
-The"Pixel Data Processing" on page 72 that performs on-the-fly pixel processing. - 4.
-Finally, the"Image Data Transfer" on page 104 to the Host PC.
+- 1. The on-board FIFO buffer that temporarily stores the raw image data together with related metadata such as image size, pixel type, time-stamp... - 2.
+The Acquisition Gate that controls the data extraction and filters out the image data that doesn't need to be acquired. - 3.
+The Pixel Data Processing stages that performs on-the-fly pixel processing.

-9.1.
+Finally, the image data is transferred to the Host PC.

+7.1.
 FIFO Buffer